Tyanaeffa12/Tyanaeffa12/README.md

 Here's a quick summary about me:

-💡 Fun fact: I'm currently studying at AltSchool Africa School of Software Engineering Class of 2022.

 🌱 I’m currently learning JavaScript, Reactjs.

 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.

-💼 Job interests: Software Engineer, Front Engineer, or UI Engineer (Intern).
+💼 Job interests: Software Engineer, Front Engineer

 📫 You can contact me by emailing tyanaeffa@gmail.com.